Install and validate fonts in Font Book on Mac

-Select the checkbox next to a failed font, then click Remove Checked.
+To delete a failed font, select the checkbox next it, then click Remove Checked.

-Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top of the Font Validation window, then choose Warnings and Errors.
+Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top of the Font Validation window, then choose Warnings or Errors.

 Resolve duplicate fonts

-In the Font Book app on your Mac, choose Edit > Look for Enabled Duplicates.
+In the Font Book app on your Mac, choose File > Resolve Duplicates.

 Click an option:

-Resolve Automatically: Font Book disables or moves duplicates to the Trash, as set in Font Book preferences.
+Resolve Automatically: Font Book deactivates duplicates or moves them to the Trash, depending on the option selected in Font Book settings.